helium/virtual-lorawan-device/README.md

 You'll want to create a file called `settings.toml` and define one more devices.
 By default, this file is expected in the `settings` directory from where the application is launched.
-This may be overriden with the `--config` option.
+This may be overriden with the `--settings` option.

 ### A simple configuration